Plant-Food-Research-Open/calisim/README.md

 Contributions are more than welcome.
 For general guidelines on how to contribute to this project, take a look at [CONTRIBUTING.md](https://github.com/Plant-Food-Research-Open/calisim/tree/main/CONTRIBUTING.md).

+For our community code of conduct, please also view [CODE_OF_CONDUCT.md](https://github.com/Plant-Food-Research-Open/calisim/tree/main/CODE_OF_CONDUCT.md).

 # License

 calisim is published under the Apache License (see [LICENSE](https://github.com/Plant-Food-Research-Open/calisim/tree/main/LICENSE)).